astroidmail/astroid/README.md

 * base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be seen at one time.
-* don't lock index: allow several simultaneous instances.
+* allow several simultaneous instances.
 * display html mail and some attachments inline - steal from thunderbird or geary or something.
+* render markdown (and friends) as well as syntax highlighting

 ## design goals
 * Never use deprecated libraries - use as few libraries as possible